Kaupapa-ā-iwi/Taiao | Working with iwi, hapū and whānau

 Toitū te noho: creating healthy relationships with the environment for future generations

-The aim of ‘Toitū te noho: creating healthy relationships with the environment for future generations' is for Te Kotahi Research Institute (TKRI) and Ngāti Tamaterā Treaty Trust to partner research excellence with key stakeholder groups to co-produce knowledge that achieves multidimensional wellbeing for whānau and hapū in order to restore and reconnect Ngāti Tamaterā (NT) to their ancestral lands.
+The aim of this project was for Te Kotahi Research Institute (TKRI) and Ngāti Tamaterā Treaty Trust to partner research excellence with key stakeholder groups to co-produce knowledge that achieves multidimensional wellbeing for whānau and hapū in order to restore and reconnect Ngāti Tamaterā (NT) to their ancestral lands.

 Kua takoto te mānuka: Investigating the commercial potential of Mānuka on Ngāti Korokī-Kahukura lands

-'Kua takoto te mānuka' is the investigation into a comprehensive mānuka profitability strategy that will establish priorities, build capacity and capability, and identify a number of staggered opportunities and innovations that will contribute to economic growth and overall wellbeing of the iwi, Ngāti Koroki-Kahukura.
+'Kua takoto te mānuka' is the investigation into a comprehensive mānuka profitability strategy.
+It aimed to establish priorities, build capacity and capability, and identify a number of staggered opportunities and innovations that will contribute to economic growth and overall wellbeing of the iwi, Ngāti Koroki-Kahukura.